-Interactions with individuals of embargoed, sanctioned, or prohibited countries (e.g., Iran) generally pose significant risk and must be approved by the University Export Control Officer (UECO) in advance of initiation of a potential activity.
+Interactions with individuals of embargoed, sanctioned, or prohibited countries (e.g., Iran) generally pose significant risk and must be approved by the export control office in advance of initiation of a potential activity.

 Iran is subject to regulations that are administered by the Office of Foreign Assets Controls (OFAC) having a general rule that transactions of value (payments, providing services, collaborations) with such foreign persons are prohibited without a license from the U.S. government.